Neutrino oscillation measurements with KamLAND and JUNO in the presence of scalar NSI: The KamLAND and JUNO experiments

+The Kamioka Liquid Scintillator Antineutrino Detector (KamLAND) is a neutrino experiment that ran from 2002 to 2012 in Japan.
+Its main aim was to observe the oscillation of electron anti-neutrinos when they travel distances of the order of $\sim 200$ km.
+A kton-size highly purified liquid scintillator detector observed inverse-beta decay events due to anti-neutrinos arriving from 16 nuclear power plants situated at distances ranging from $140$ km to $215$ km.
+For the purpose of this study, we have considered the data presented in \cite{KamLAND:2013rgu}.
+Information on background events and systematic uncertainties are also taken from \cite{KamLAND:2013rgu}.
+The main backgrounds for KamLAND come from geo-neutrinos.
+For signal events, we consider $5\%$ systematic error and $2\%$ energy calibration error.
+For background events, we consider $20\%$ systematic error and $2\%$ energy calibration error.

 The Jiangmen Underground Neutrino Observatory (JUNO) experiment \cite{An:2015jdp} is a multi-national neutrino experiment based in China.
-It is in the construction phase currently and is scheduled to start taking data as early as 2024.
+The construction phase is nearing completion and it is expected to start taking data in 2025.
 It aims to observe reactor antineutrinos from several nuclear power plants located at Yangjiang and Taishan.
 It will consist of a 20 kton fiducial mass liquid scintillator detector situated at an average baseline of approximately $53$ km from the reactors.
-This detector is projected with the ability to reconstruct the incoming neutrino energy with an unprecedented $[\Delta E/E \sim 0.03/\sqrt{E_{\text{vis}}(\text{MeV})}]$ \cite{An:2015jdp}.
+This detector is projected with the ability to reconstruct the incoming neutrino energy with an unprecedented resolution $\Delta E/E \sim 0.03/\sqrt{E_{\text{vis}}(\text{MeV})}$ \cite{An:2015jdp}, $E_{\rm vis}$ is the visible neutrino energy.